 - hair loss

-Radiation therapy may have similar side effects.
-Radiation may also cause changes in the skin, including:
+Radiation may also cause changes in the skin, like:

 The outlook for patients with mediastinal tumors depends on the location of the tumor.
 Long-term outlook also depends on if the tumor is primary or secondary.
+Your doctor will tailor your treatment to your type of mediastinal tumor.
 Talk to your doctor to get more accurate information about your prognosis.